 1. 5 Whys

 5 whys is an analytical tool used for problem-solving.
 This isn’t a solution but a method that enables you to find the root of the problem.
-Therefore, it helps you solve the issue on the deepest level thus preventing future losses.
+Therefore, it helps you solve the issue on the deepest level, thus preventing future losses.

 2. Customer surveys

 You should use different types of surveys to benefit your business more.
 Start with customer satisfaction surveys, which will allow you to find weaknesses in your customer service.
 Look at top brands like KFC for inspiration.
 This company is renowned for the quality of its service.
-Therefore, you can complete KFC survey to see what kind of data the company gathers and how it can be used.
-Your business doesn’t need to have a huge budget to run a satisfaction survey which will be as efficient as the one from a top brand.
+Therefore, you can complete a KFC survey to see what kind of data the company gathers and how it can be used.
+Your business doesn’t need a huge budget to run a satisfaction survey that will be as efficient as the one from a top brand.
 The key is choosing the right questions.

 3. A/B testing